 Karnataka crisis: SC agrees to hear plea of 5 more rebel MLAs along with main petition on July 16

-New Delhi, July 15: As Karnataka Chief Minister HD Kumaraswamy prepares for a floor test to prove government's majority in the state assembly, the Supreme Court on Monday agreed to take up the pleas of five more rebel Karnataka MLAs who alleged that they were "being threatened to support the government on the threat of disqualification" apart from the collective petition submitted by the 10 rebel MLAs holed up in Mumbai, tomorrow.
+New Delhi, July 15: As Karnataka Chief Minister H D Kumaraswamy prepares for a floor test to prove government's majority in the state assembly, the Supreme Court on Monday agreed to take up the pleas of five more rebel Karnataka MLAs who alleged that they were "being threatened to support the government on the threat of disqualification" apart from the collective petition submitted by the 10 rebel MLAs holed up in Mumbai, tomorrow.

 A bench headed by Chief Justice Ranjan Gogoi took note of the submission of senior advocate Mukul Rohtagi, appearing for the rebel MLAs, that they be also made parties to the pending petition, which is to be heard on Tuesday.
 Five more rebel Congress MLAs from Karnataka have moved the apex court on July 13 against the Speaker not accepting their resignations.